christian-hilbe/christian-hilbe.github.io/_pages/postdoc_position.md

 ![IT:U](/itulogo.png "interdisciplinary transformation university austria")

-I am currently looking for a Post-Doc who would work with me and my group at [IT:U](https://it-u.at/en/research/research-groups/game-theory-and-evolutionary-dynamics/).
+I am currently looking for a Post-Doc to work with me and my group at [IT:U](https://it-u.at/en/research/research-groups/game-theory-and-evolutionary-dynamics/).
-In my [group](http://web.evolbio.mpg.de/social-behaviour/), we use game theory to study questions around cooperation and social behavior: What makes people cooperate and help others?
-What is the impact of social norms?
+In my [group](http://web.evolbio.mpg.de/social-behaviour/), we use game theory to study questions around cooperation and social behavior: What makes people cooperate?
+What is the impact of social norms and how do they change?
 And what real-world conditions, such as changing environments or extreme inequality challenge our assumptions of cooperation?

 If these questions interest you, please consider applying for:
 ### Postdoctoral Fellow Position (3 years)

 **Details about the position.** The call for this position is open: if you are a social psychologist or economist working with lab experiments, or if you are a modeler with prior experience with (evolutionary) game theory, this position might be for you.
-Applicants are free to develop their own research agenda; but I am also happy to propose topics, if useful.
+Applicants are free to develop their own research agenda; but I am also happy to propose topics if useful.
 The position is for 3 years, with a start date ideally in the first half of 2025 (the exact date is negotiable).
 There will be some moderate teaching requirements, mostly to support me in the courses I will offer.
 The salary is competitive, ranging from €4,752.30 to €5,211.80 for junior/senior PostDocs (on a 40-hour full-time basis, gross, 14 times a year).